Fun dog exercise ideas to try out during all types of weather

-Motivating yourself to exercise, especially during the colder months, can be a challenge.
-But you may find yourself feeling all the better for it – especially when your furry friend joins in.
-In fact, regular exercise is an important factor for your dog’s health and can help lower the risk of health conditions like obesity.
+Motivating yourself to exercise can be a challenge – especially in the colder months – but you’ll feel all the better for it, especially when your dog joins in.
+In fact, regular exercise is important for your dog’s health and can help lower the risk of health conditions like obesity.

-We asked a variety of pet experts to tell us their favourite activities to help keep you both healthy and active.
-These fun dog exercises can help boost your motivation, even when it’s chilly.
+We asked pet experts to share their favourite activities to help both you and your dog stay healthy and active.
+These year-round dog exercises can boost your motivation, even when it’s chilly.
 Your dog will thank you for it!

 Mix it up when walking